 Andrei, the protagonist, a new immigrant from the former Soviet Union, discovers that in order to save his sick father’s life he must buy an expensive drug that is well beyond his means.
 At the same time, Andrei and his two best friends, Zura and Marat, also living alone in the country, try to achieve their dream to be heard and understood via their poesy music.
 Andrei decides to get the money for the medicine his father so desperately needs at all costs.

 Roman Shumunov is an Israeli award winning film director, screenwriter and editor.
-He is perhaps best known for directing his documentary film "Babylon Dreamers" as well as directing the social drama feature film "Here and Now".
+He is perhaps best known for directing his documentary feature film "Babylon Dreamers", as well as directing drama feature film "Here and Now", TV project "Back to Chernobyl" and more.
 Roman graduated Film&Television studies in Sapir Academic College and graduated with honors.
-In 2016, when his documentary film "Babylon dreamers" opened the Biggest International Film Festival in Israel - Docaviv, Roman Shumunov was announced as one of the most promising young directors in Israel.
-At the moment he is working on a new impressive movie called "Four steps to death", fascinating story during World War 2 and DocuDrama project - "Munich 50 Years on", the untold story of the biggest terror attack of 20 century.
+In 2016, "Babylon dreamers" opened the Biggest International Film Festival in Israel - Docaviv, and Shumunov was announced as one of the most promising young directors in Israel.
+At the moment he is working on a new impressive drama movie called "Berenshtein", fascinating story during World War 2 and TV project - "Munich 50 Years on", the untold story of the biggest terror attack of 20 century.
 Roman works internationally and open with all his heart to new interesting projects.

 Zabaikalsky International Film Festival

 Israeli Academy Awards